gettyteam/doc/docs/en/notes/theme/guide/quick-start/terms.md

 ## 3. License and Open Source

-The code is distributed under MIT: no warranties; use at your own risk.
-Nothing here limits or modifies the rights granted by the MIT license.
+The code is distributed under AGPL v3: no warranties; use at your own risk.
+Nothing here limits or modifies the rights granted by the AGPL v3 license.

 ## 4. User Responsibility for Data